intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

     res.show(10, False)

 ```
+You can simply use `python` to execute the script above.
 We expects to see the output like:
 ```python
 +---------+-----+----------+
 |features |label|prediction|